Statute of Limitations for Crimes in Iowa

 Under Iowa law, the statute of limitations provides “predictability by specifying a limit beyond which there is an irrebuttable presumption that a defendant’s right to a fair trial would be prejudiced.”
 United States v.
 Marion, 404 U.S. 307, 322, 92 S.Ct.
 455, 464, 30 L.Ed.2d 468 (1971).

 The courts have recognized that the statute of limitation might necessarily allow a criminal to escape punishment.
 The statute of limitations is liberally construed in favor of criminal defendants.”
 5 Wayne R. LaFave, et al., Criminal Procedure § 18.5(a), at 210 (4th ed.
 2015).
-For this reasons, the court in Iowa will resolve doubts in favor of the accused when construing statutes of limitations.
+For this reason, the court in Iowa will resolve doubts in favor of the accused when construing statutes of limitations.

 Applicable Exceptions to the Three Year Statute of Limitations